alejandroschuler/r4ds-courses/lectures/3-data-transformation.md

 - **The full dataset.** Includes gene expression data, measured via RNA-sequencing, from 54 post-mortem tissues in ~800 individuals.
 Whole genome sequencing is also available for these individuals as part of the GTEx v8 release, available through dbGaP.
 - **The subsetted dataset.** We are looking at expression data for just 78 individuals here, in four tissues including blood, heart, lung and liver.
-- **Data processing** The expression values have been normalized and corrected for technical covariates and are now in the form of Z-scores, which indicate the distance of a given expression value from the mean across all measurements of that gene in that tissue.
+- **Data processing** The expression values have been normalized and corrected for technical covariates and are now in the form of "Z-scores", which indicate the distance of a given expression value from the mean across all measurements of that gene in that tissue.
 - **Goal.** We will use the data here to illustrate different functions for data transformation, often focused on extracting individuals with extremely high or low expression values for a given gene as compared to the distribution across all samples.